 "I made this blueberry pie, including your Fool Proof Pie Crust, yesterday.
 I had given up making homemade pie crust many years ago!
 Although my rolling pin skills are poor, this pie turned out fantastic.
 The blueberry filling is not overly sweet, so you can still taste the fruit, and the crust was delicious and flaky.
 62 years old and I finally made a good pie crust- better late than never!
 Thank you for the wonderful recipe." - Karen

-Making a lattice crust on a peach pie is about more than making it look pretty.
-The gaps in the lattice weave allow even more excess moisture to evaporate from the pie while baking, further ensuring that you’ll end up with sliceable pieces.
+That lattice crust might look pretty, but that's not the most important reason for using it instead of a rolled, top crust.
+The gaps in the lattice weave allow excess moisture to evaporate from the pie while baking, further ensuring that you'll end up with a pie that's sliceable.

-- 1 recipe Fool Proof Pie Crust, chilled in the refrigerator for at least 30 minutes
+- Fool Proof Pie Crust, chilled in the refrigerator for at least 30 minutes

 - The zest from one large lemon (about 2 tsp)

 - 2 tbsp lemon juice

 - ¼ tsp nutmeg

 - ⅓ cup low sugar or no sugar pectin (1.75 ounces)

 - ¼ cup (30g) cornstarch

 - 1 tsp pure vanilla extract